e.

 4. Staying on track

-• The neurobiology of habits, emotion regulation.
+• The neurobiology of habits and emotion regulation.

 • How to build a resilient brain.